Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 \subsection{General trends in 1.2 to 10 micron range}

 The spectral evolution of the `standard' $f_{\rm{dyn}} = 0.05$, $M_{\rm{ej}} = 0.01\, \Msol$ model is shown in Fig. \ref{fig:f005M001_NIRspec}, with key individual species contributions shaded.
 Starting with the top left panel which shows the model at 10 days, we see that the landscape of contributions at $\lambda \leq 2.4\, \mu$m is quite complex, with diverse emitting species.
 We find significant emission from the Te\,\textsc{iii} 2.1 $\mu$m line, with additional contributions from the lanthanides Nd\,\textsc{ii} and Ce\,\textsc{iii}, as well as some blending with emission from Kr\,\textsc{ii} at 1.86 $\mu$m and Kr\,\textsc{iii} at 2.32 $\mu$m.
-We note that both of these latter transitions are forbidden M1 dipoles from $n = 2 \rightarrow 1$, and also that the Kr\,\textsc{iii} transition is not calibrated, having a true wavelength of $\lambda = 2.20\,\mu$m.
+We note that both of these latter are M1 transitions from the first excited state to the ground state. and also that the Kr\,\textsc{iii} transition is not calibrated, having a true wavelength of $\lambda = 2.20\,\mu$m.

 We examine the significance of the Te\,\textsc{iii} emission at 2.1 $\mu$m more quantitatively by calculating what fraction of the total emitted flux it is responsible for in a range of 1.9 -- 2.3 $\mu$m, the results of which are shown for all models and epochs in Fig. \ref{fig:TeIII_fracs}.
 We find that its contribution at 10 days varies significantly by model composition and ejecta mass, ranging from $\sim$0.18 -- 0.72, with our `standard' model (yellow crosses in the centre panel) at $\sim$ 0.58.